philsca/dev_environment/README.md

 - OpenVPN (and configure this to connect to the BSA estate)

 You will also need
 - 6Gb+ of RAM in order to assign 4Gb to the vm.
 More is better.
+If you have more to spare then edit the setting `vb.memory = "4096"` in the Vagrantfile
 - At least 4Gb of free disk space
 - An internet connection over which you're happy to load several gigs of data.
 Top tip: don't use your phone.